foreverpiano/foreverpiano/README.md

 - 🌱 Currently major in  **Theoretical Mechanics** (4st year undergraduate) in Tsinghua University
 - 💬 Ask me about my favorite song🎤🎼
 - 📫 How to reach me: pianoqwz@gmail.com
-- ⚡ Fun fact: Love to say anyway in many ways
 - 👯 About me: [homepage](https://foreverpiano.github.io/)